Updated: Jun 25

 Wagner’s first “mature’ opera,” Der Fliegende Hollander, has a simple plot with an awe-inspiring ending and is accompanied by tempestuous music.
 The storminess of the strings -- beginning with the turbulent overture, which oscillates between the crashing waves of a storm and the calm, peaceful waters of the after-storm, and continuing throughout the opera -- perfectly describes the strength of the seas and, indeed, of the plot itself.

-The opera, 2 ½ hours long, divided into three acts, but whose music never pauses until the end, is considered ‘easier’ and less heavy than Wagner’s later operas.
 Though Wagner’s musical ability is still in development at this point in his life, Hollander gives us obvious hints of the Wagner to come.
-In particular, Senta’s Ballad in Act 2, which starts calmly, with a note to the Sea motif, but builds to a strong climax, demonstrating Senta’s passion, is a preview to Wager’s later masterpieces.
-We almost hear the Immolation Scene or Liebestod, developing between the bars of this heartfelt ballad.
+In particular, Senta’s Ballad in Act 2, which starts calmly but builds to a strong climax, demonstrating Senta’s passion, is a preview to Wager’s later masterpieces.

 The third installment in the epic Ring Cycle, Siegfried, named for its hero, is unique in various respects.
-Although not a comic opera, Siegfried is the most lighthearted opera of the Ring, with little drama.
-Siegfried has many cute moments: moments such as the interaction between Siegfried and the little Woodbird.
+Although not a comic opera, Siegfried is the most lighthearted opera of the Ring.
+Siegfried has many cute moments, such as the interaction between Siegfried and the little Woodbird.
 The plot’s fairytale-like character perfectly fits with its main character, the epitome of innocence and adorable ignorance.

 Despite its fun plot and happy ending, Siegfried contains the darkest voices of the whole saga, with the vast majority of the opera sung by males.
-Additionally, Siegfried is arguably the climax of the Ring: it marks the transition of power from God to Man, the breaking of Wotan’s power, symbolized by the breaking of his spear and his acceptance of it, and the waking of Brunnhilde, transformed from Goddess to mortal.
+Additionally, Siegfried is arguably the climax of the Ring: it marks the transition of power from God to Man, the breaking of Wotan’s power, symbolized by the breaking of his spear, and the waking of Brunnhilde, transformed from Goddess to mortal.
 This subtle symbolism is accompanied by truly grand music.

 Siegfried also marks a transitioned Wagner.
 Having paused his work on the Ring following the completion of Das Rheingold and Die Walkure for 12 years to work on Tristan und Isolde and Die Meistersinger von Nurnberg, Wagner combined all his musical skill and experience into this opera.
 Siegfried is a conjunction of all the work that Wagner had composed to date.